dlarue/donkeycar/docs/buggy.md

 The electronic carrier was modelled in Fusion360, using CAD drawings for the RPi and the PCA9685 for mounting studs.
 It also takes the RC receiver with a push fit and a 3 Amp voltage step dow converter (push fit plus a small bit of hot glue).
 ![elec-carrier](./assets/elec-carrier.jpeg)

 For the assembly I use 3mm hex cap head (i.e Allen) screws and beer.
-The screws are small and fiddly, so you need to be relaxed during assembly.
+Washers and nuts are small and fiddly they fall down and disappear into hidden spaces, to keep your cool you use the beer.
 I have a whole box in all lenghts between 6mm and 40mm.
 ![screws](./assets/screws.jpeg)

 Mounting the camera holder with its angle bracket to the base plate.